Jeff Coffey: Chicago

 In Spring 2016, Coffey received a call from Chicago guitarist Keith Howland asking if he would be interested in auditioning to fill in for longtime bassist/vocalist Jason Scheff.
 Coffey auditioned and won the gig, making his debut on May 21, 2016, in Findlay, Ohio at a private event.
 His first public performance with Chicago was the following day, May 22, 2016, also in Findlay, Ohio.

 Following Scheff's departure in October 2016, Coffey became an official member of the band.
 The announcement welcoming Coffey was made via Chicago's official Facebook page on October 25, 2016.
 Although joining the band after the production of their CNN documentary Now More than Ever, he was included in pre-broadcast interviews with the band featured on CNN in which he described the impact and legacy of Chicago's music.
 On January 19, 2018, Coffey announced his resignation from the band.

 Post-Chicago career

 On February 27, 2018, Coffey released a new single titled "Got To Get Away".
 Jeff also announced via Facebook on April 15, 2018 that he would be touring as a bassist with Don Felder, formerly of The Eagles.
 Following his departure, Chicago and Rhino Records released 2 live CD/DVD combos, Chicago II: Live on Soundstage and Chicago: Greatest Hits Live, both recorded in November 2017 for the PBS show Soundstage and aired nationally over PBS stations in the summer of 2018.
-In early 2019, Coffey crowd-sourced funding for his new album of classic covers, "Origins-Vocalists and the Songs That Made Me" which will be released in late 2019 by Jetpack Label Group.
+In early 2019, Coffey crowd-sourced funding for his new album of classic covers, "Origins: Singers and the Songs That Made Me" which will be released in late 2019 by Jetpack Label Group.